-As most readers are aware, the region of strong, vacuum gravity left behind by the implosion of the star is called a black hole.
-The horizon, r = 2M, is the surface of the hole, and the region r < 2M is its interior.
+and the region r < 2M is its interior.
 The spacetime geometry of the black hole, outside and at the surface of the star which creates it by implosion, is that of Schwarzschild-though, of course, Schwarzschild had no way of knowing this in the few brief months left to him after his discovery of the Schwarzschild line element.

-The horizon-defined as the boundary between spacetime regions that can and cannot communicate with the external universe-actually forms initially at the star's center, and then expands to encompass the surface at the precise moment when the surface penetrates the gravitational radius.
-This evolution of the horizon is depicted in an Eddington-Finkelsteintype spacetime diagram in Fig. 25.7.
+The horizon-defined as the boundary between spacetime regions that can and cannot communicate with the external universe-actually forms initially at the star's center, and then expands to encompass the star's surface at the precise moment when the surface penetrates the gravitational radius.
+This evolution of the horizon is depicted in an Eddington-Finkelstein-type spacetime diagram in Fig. 25.6.

 Our discussion here has been confined to spherically symmetric, nonrotating black holes created by the gravitational implosion of a spherically symmetric star.
-Real stars, of course, are not spherical; and it was widely believed-perhaps we should say hoped-in the 1950s and 1960s that black-hole horizons and singularities would be so unstable that small nonsphericities or small rotation of the imploding star would save it from the black-hole fate.
-However, elegant and very general analyses carried out in the 1960s, largely by the British physicists Roger Penrose and Stephen Hawking, showed otherwise; and more recent numerical simulations on supercomputers have confirmed those analyses: Singularities are a generic outcome of stellar implosion, as are the horizons that clothe them.
+Real stars, of course, are not spherical; and it was widely believed-perhaps we should say hoped-in the 1950s and 1960s that black-hole horizons and singularities would be so unstable that small non-sphericities or small rotation of the imploding star would save it from the black-hole fate.
+However, elegant and very general analyses carried out in the 1960s, largely by the British physicists Roger Penrose and Stephen Hawking, showed otherwise; and more recent numerical simulations on supercomputers have confirmed those analyses: Singularities are a generic outcome of stellar implosion, as are the black-hole horizons that clothe them.

-Exercise 25.7 Example: Implosion of the Surface of a Zero-Pressure Star
+Exercise 25.8 Example: Implosion of the Surface of a Zero-Pressure Star

 Consider the surface of a zero-pressure star, which implodes along a timelike geodesic r = R(t) in the Schwarzschild spacetime of its exterior.
-Analyze that implosion using Schwarzschild coordinates t, r, θ, φ , and the exterior metric (25.1) in those coordinates.
+Analyze that implosion using Schwarzschild coordinates t, r, θ , φ , and the exterior metric (25.1) in those coordinates.

 - (a) Show, using the result of Ex.
-23.4(a), that the covariant time component u_t of the 4-velocity \vec{u} of a particle on the star's surface is conserved along its world line.
-Evaluate this conserved quantity in terms of the star's mass M and the radius R_o at which it begins to implode. - (b) Use the normalization of the 4-velocity to show that the star's radius R as a function of the proper time τ since implosion began (proper time as measured on its surface) satisfies the differential equation and evaluate the constant.
+24.4a, that the covariant time component u_t of the 4-velocity \vec{u} of a particle on the star's surface is conserved along its world line.
+Evaluate this conserved quantity in terms of the star's mass M and the radius $r = R_o$ at which it begins to implode. - (b) Use the normalization of the 4-velocity to show that the star's radius R as a function of the proper time τ since implosion began (proper time as measured on its surface) satisfies the differential equation and evaluate the constant.
 Compare this with the equation of motion for the surface as predicted by Newtonian gravity, with proper time τ replaced by Newtonian time.
 (It is a coincidence that the two equations are identical.)

-$$\frac{dR}{d\tau} = -[\text{const} + 2M/R]^{\frac{1}{2}}; \qquad (25.67)$$
+$$\frac{dR}{d\tau} = -[\cos t + 2M/R]^{\frac{1}{2}}; (25.60)$$